-About host organisation: Independent Hospital Pricing Authority
+About the Independent Hospital Pricing Authority

 The Independent Hospital Pricing Authority (IHPA) was established under the National Health Reform Act 2011 to contribute to significant reforms to improve Australian public hospitals.
-A vital component of these reforms is the implementation of activity based funding for Australian public hospitals.
+A vital component of these reforms is the implementation of activity based funding (ABF) for Australian public hospitals.

 Our vision is to design pricing systems that promote safe, efficient public hospital care for all Australians.

 Visit our website for more information about who we are and what we do.